Miamiohlibs/SoftwareCheckout/README.md

 * `node app` - run once
 * `node app --listen` - run once, then listen on port 9000 (or port specified in campusIT.nodePort) for subsequent updates
+* let's use `npm run server` in production: it will add the `--listen` flag as well as `--name=software-checkout` so we can see which node process it is

 ## Helper files (not part of the app):